bercegabriel/External-URL-Counter/README.md

 ### Local

-If you download zip archive or cloned the project, you must go from cmd in directory where is the project and run:
+If you download zip archive or cloned the project, open a cmd window and go in the directory where is the project and run:
 ```bash
 python plugin.py
 ```
-An user interface will appear and you must push the browse button in order to choose a project.
-After that you must push save button and wait until json file is generated.
+An user interface will appear and you must press the browse button in order to choose a project.
+After that you must press save button and wait until json file is generated.
 The output file will be genrated in your project directory.<br>
 ![alt text](https://user-images.githubusercontent.com/49149499/112227654-a937dd80-8c38-11eb-942d-f7506b88c1a6.png)

 ### Docker